 You have to write your first essay, but you’re not sure where to start.
 You have a hundred questions, and more are coming to you every minute, but you’re afraid to ask the teacher for help.

 What’s the difference between an argumentative essay and an informative essay?
 How will I be graded?
 What must I include?
 The list goes on.
 Well, first, take a breath.
 Before you tackle different essay varieties, grading rubrics, and the bullet points of exactly what should go in your essay, you need to make sure you understand structure.
-The 5 paragraph essay format is a classic example of an essay and once you know how to create a 5 paragraph essay outline, you can write any essay that’s assigned to you.
+The 5 paragraph essay format is a classic example of an essay, and once you know how to create a 5 paragraph essay outline, you can write any essay that’s assigned to you.

-Besides structure, though, there’s one other important point you should know about writing: the first sentence of every paragraph you write, whether it’s in an essay or not, should be a topic sentence.
+Besides, you can always buy essay online from our service if you worry about the end result.
+Apart from structure, though, there’s one other important point you should know about writing: the first sentence of every paragraph you write, whether it’s in an essay or not, should be a topic sentence.
 In other words, you must start each paragraph with a clear topic so the reader can follow your train of thought.
 Each subsequent sentence in that paragraph should relate back to your topic sentence in some way.
 Using topic sentences is how you create coherence, allowing the reader to follow what you’re saying within the paragraph, and cohesion, which is what ties your essay together and makes it a unified whole.
 Did you notice that each sentence in this paragraph is talking about the topic presented in the first sentence?
 By doing the same, you’ll ensure that your paragraphs don’t stray into unrelated topics, and people will love your writing because they can understand it.

 Don’t know the 5 paragraph essay structure?
 It’s pretty simple.
 Here’s the basic outline you should follow: